csicky/aichiki-blog/docs/posts/important-update.md

 ---
-title: "🌿 An Important Update from the Aichiki Team"
+title: "An Important Update on Our AI Models"
 date: 2024-07-06
 excerpt: "An important update about our AI models.
-To keep Aichiki sustainable and ad-free, we'll be switching to more affordable models for free users while premium users continue with higher-tier models."
+To keep AICHIKI sustainable and ad-free, we'll be switching to more affordable models for free users while premium users continue with higher-tier models."
-published: false
+published: true
 ---

-# 🌿 An Important Update from the Aichiki Team
+# An Important Update on Our AI Models

-### A Message from Persephone and the Developer Behind Aichiki

-Hello, everyone.

-If you're reading this, you're part of something close to our hearts.
-Aichiki isn't just an app—it's the result of countless late nights, endless testing, and a shared dream to create a space where you can connect with AI characters in a way that feels meaningful and inspiring.

-Some of you know me as Persephone on the app and in our Discord channel.
-I'm the person who tests every AI model before you ever see it and the creator behind many of the characters you chat with.
-My husband is the developer who built Aichiki from the ground up—on his own—while transitioning from web development to mobile apps for the very first time.

-Together, we've poured everything we have into making Aichiki feel like home for your imagination.

-### What's Changing
+Hello everyone,

+Our mission at AICHIKI has always been to create a high-quality, independent space for creative storytelling.
+As a platform built by a small team and funded by its community, every decision we make is aimed at ensuring the long-term health and sustainability of the app.

+To that end, we need to share an important update about the AI models that power your conversations.

+### What is Changing?

-Starting soon, we will be switching to more affordable AI models for free users.
+In the coming days, we will be transitioning our free tier to more cost-effective AI models.

-If you have a premium subscription, nothing will change—you'll continue using the same higher-tier AI models as before.
+For our premium subscribers, your experience will remain unchanged.
+You will continue to have access to the same higher-tier AI models as always.

 ### Why We're Making This Change

-This decision wasn't easy.
-But here's the truth:

-We don't have investors backing us.
-We pay for every AI model ourselves, out of pocket, because we believe in what we're building.

-We also made the deliberate choice not to fill Aichiki with ads—we know how disruptive they can be—and we never sell your information to third parties.
-It's just us here, doing our best to provide you with a genuine, private, ad-free experience.

-Using the more affordable models for free accounts is the only way we can keep Aichiki sustainable while staying true to these values.
+Transparency is a core value for us, so we want to be direct about why this is necessary.

+AICHIKI is 100% community-funded.
+We have no investors, and we are committed to keeping the platform free of ads and refusing to ever sell user data.
+This independent model allows us to focus entirely on building the best possible product for you.

+However, the AI that powers AICHIKI is incredibly expensive.
+To continue offering a generous free tier without compromising our principles, we must manage our operational costs sustainably.
+This adjustment ensures that AICHIKI can remain stable, independent, and continue to grow for years to come.

+This was a strategic decision to protect the future of the platform for everyone.

 ### What This Means for You

 **Free Users:**
-You will still have access to Aichiki and all your existing chats and characters.
-The AI model you interact with will simply be a more cost-effective version.
-While the experience may feel a little different in subtle ways, we're working hard to ensure it remains as engaging and responsive as possible.
+You will continue to have full access to AICHIKI, your characters, and all your chats.
+The underlying AI model will be different, and while we are working hard to ensure it remains engaging, you may notice a change in the experience.
+The core functionality remains completely free to use.

 **Premium Users:**
-Your experience stays exactly the same.
-You'll continue using the higher-quality AI models your subscription supports.

-If you love Aichiki and want to help keep it growing, upgrading to premium directly supports our ability to offer the best AI models and maintain an ad-free platform for everyone.

-### Thank You for Understanding

-We know changes like this can feel disappointing.
-But we hope you see this for what it is: a step to keep Aichiki alive, authentic, and independent.
+Your subscription continues to grant you access to our highest-quality AI models with no changes.
+Your support is what makes AICHIKI possible, and it directly funds the operational costs and future development of the app.
+We are incredibly grateful for your partnership.

+### Our Commitment Moving Forward

+We understand that any change can be an adjustment.
+This step is essential for us to remain an independent, ad-free platform dedicated to privacy and creativity.
+It allows us to build a sustainable foundation for the future.

-Thank you for being part of this journey with us, for your patience, and for believing in what we're building.
-If you have any questions or thoughts, please reach out in our Discord or through our support channels.
+We are deeply grateful for your support and understanding.
+If you have any questions, please feel free to reach out on Discord or through our official support channels.

-With all our hearts—
-**Persephone & the Aichiki Team**
+Thank you for being on this journey with us.

+— The AICHIKI Team (Rudolf & Edith)